yaauie/cliver/README.md

 ## Advanced Usage:

-Some programs don't provide nice 'version 1.2.3' strings in their `--version` output; `Cliver` lets you provide your own matcher, whose first group is the string version.
+Some programs don't provide nice 'version 1.2.3' strings in their `--version` output; `Cliver` lets you provide your own version detector with a pattern.

 ```ruby
 Cliver.assert('python', '~> 1.7',
               detector: Cliver::Detector.new(/(?<=Python )[0-9][.0-9a-z]+/))
 ```

-Other programs don't provide a standard `--version`; `Cliver` allows you to provide your own arg:
+Other programs don't provide a standard `--version`; `Cliver::Detector` also allows you to provide your own arg to get the version:

 ```ruby
 Cliver.assert('janky', '~> 10.1.alpha',